mbolivar/example-libmaple-project/README.txt

 The following variables needs to be configured:

-LIB_MAPLE_HOME - should point to the root directory of libmaple project,
+LIB_MAPLE_HOME - it should point to the root directory of libmaple project,
                  may be defined as relative path, say '~/maple/libmaple'.
+                 It may be a good idea to set it as environment variable instead of Makefile variable.
+In case of using environment variable you don't need to edit it in Makefile and it will be used automatically.

 BOARD          - board type.
 Use 'make list-boards' to see the list of
                  supported boards.